kubernetes-sigs/gateway-api/geps/gep-713/index.md

   only come up in exceptional circumstances.
 * Inside Inherited Policies, the same setting in `overrides` beats the one in `defaults`.
-* The oldest Policy based on creation timestamp.
+* The oldest Policy based on creation timestamp beats a newer one.
 For example, a Policy with a creation timestamp of "2021-07-15 01:02:03" MUST be given precedence over a Policy with a creation timestamp of "2021-07-15 01:02:04".
 * The Policy appearing first in alphabetical order by `{namespace}/{name}`.
 For example, foo/bar is given precedence over foo/baz.